 On 2 September 1914, William Augustus Merralls, died, aged 62.
 He was hit by a Southern Pacific train on Fernside Boulevard near Garfield Street in Alameda.
 He was visiting friends in the company of two women who described the incident at the trial later.
 Merralls had gone ahead of the two women, on the tracks.
 They testified that the train was travelling at a high rate of speed and did not ring its bell, two violations of regulations meant to protect the public from the dangers of steam trains in populated areas.[xli]

 Malim speculated that Merralls was in ill health and had money troubles, distracting him.
 Many people were killed during these years by silent and speeding Southern Pacific trains, as I have written about elsewhere, due to persistent and willful violations by Southern Pacific of laws designed to protect the public in urban areas.

 A week later the Southern Pacific engineer was declared “blameless” by the coroner’s inquest.[xlii]
-Temperance Merralls filed her lawsuit against Southern Pacific Railway Company the following September, a year after the death.[xliii]
+Temperance Merralls filed a lawsuit against Southern Pacific Railway Company the following September, a year after the death.[xliii]
 When she lost she appealed to the California Supreme court, where in January 1920 she was granted a new trial,[xliv] but I was unable to find what happened after this.

 Life after William

 Temperance continued to live in the house on Sunnyside Avenue after William’s death, having as company in these years her daughter-in-law, Eline Merralls (Mrs Charles F.N.
 Merralls).
 Charles served on the board of William’s company, the Merralls Air, Steam and Gas Engine Company, located at 519 California Street (building gone).[xlv]

 The two women made the news a few times, once when Eline lost a purse with a bit of cash in it.
 The cash in her purse would be worth $2500 today, a large sum to take on an outing.